WilliamDK64/Hoard/README.md

-# MiniJam151
+# Hoard
-The repository for my Mini Jam 151, Dragons.
+The repository for Hoard, a game about a dragon collecting treasure.